sarat9/awesome-ai-saas/README.md

 ## Text to Speech
 - [Descript](https://www.descript.com/home-3) - Very human-readable and clones your voice.
 Text to speech to make video and podcasts.
+- [Eleven Labs](https://beta.elevenlabs.io/) -  Brings rich and lifelike voices to creators and publishers seeking the ultimate tools for storytelling.

 ## Presentations